Who We Are, Our Mission, Board of Directors, Officers & Others All about the American Bamboo Society (ABS)

 The American Bamboo Society (ABS) was formed in 1979 and became incorporated in the state of California in 1981.
-Today we have over 700 members living throughout the U.S. and in 37 other countries.
-The issues a bimonthly magazine, BAMBOO, and the Journal of the American Bamboo Society, which is issued irregularly.
+Today we have about 500 members living throughout the U.S. and in 37 other countries.
+The issues a bimonthly magazine, BAMBOO, and the Journal of the American Bamboo Society, which is issued annually.
 We sponsor lectures, conferences, tours and plant sales in the chapter areas.
 Chapters